We use affiliate links. They let us sustain ourselves at no cost to you.

 Best premium dedicated proxies with professional service.

-Oxylabs is arguably the best proxy service provider, at least when it comes to residential IPs.
+Oxylabs is arguably one of the best proxy service provider, at least when it comes to residential IPs.
 But it also controls an impressive network of shared and dedicated datacenter proxies – in fact, the largest in the world.
-Its proxies come with unlimited traffic, domains, and connection requests.
+Its proxies come with unlimited domains, and connection requests.

-Its shared proxies come in pools of 2,000-10,000 addresses in six locations: the US and five European countries.
+Oxylabs’ shared proxies come in a pool of 29,000 addresses, and 15 locations including the US, some European and Asian countries.
 You can rotate them with every connection or set up sticky sessions for as long as you need.

 Oxylabs offers a premium service.
-It has a functional dashboard, and you can buy shared IPs using self-service.
-However, dedicated proxies don’t include this functionality.
-But its experienced team can fine-tune the proxies based on your target and requirements.
-You get an account manager, and an IP replacement API.
+It has a functional dashboard, and you can buy the shared IPs using self-service.
+However, the dedicated proxies don’t include this functionality.
+But the provider’s experienced team can fine-tune the proxies based on your target and requirements.
+You get an account manager and an IP replacement API.

 • Features: Unlimited bandwidth, threads & domains.
 Rotation every request & sticky sessions with shared IPs